elastic/cloud-on-k8s/CONTRIBUTING.md

 ### Scripts

-As most of the contributors are using macOS and Linux please ensure that scripts run on these two environments.
+As most of the contributors are using macOS and Linux, make sure that scripts run on these two environments.

 ### Tests